kbrainard1/fingerlakesfinest/README.md

 To add a listing:

-- Ask Katherine for the CreateListing script (currently: Java saved locally that runs on a checkout; eventual: javascript that uses the GH api)
+- Ask Katherine for the CreateListing script
+- Save images from post in allonewordlowercasename_files.
+Important: the image to use for the horse's main profile pic should be named "side.jpg" (typically you want to use a side view)
-- Run the script on the text of the facebook post up to but not including the links to race record, etc
+- Run the script on the full text of the facebook post
-- Save images from post using standard naming scheme (side, front, rear)
-- Manual additions: any additional photos go in the photos list div, race record and pedigree links go in those <a> tags, and video(s) need to be converted to embeddable iframes and then added to the jog_video div (or divs, if multiple videos)
+- Any videos that are shorts need to be converted to embeddable iframes and then added to the jog_video div (or divs, if multiple videos) - regular videos are auto-added
-- index & available.html are all automated, unless you don't want this listing to be at the top of the list, then you'll need to adjust the ordering
-- Commit *and push* all changes to Github (recommended: check what it looks like locally first, this auto-updates the site)
+- Commit *and push* all changes to Github (recommended: check what it looks like locally first)

 To mark a listing as placed: